figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 What do those three commands do?

-- `yarn codegen` generates the code
+- `yarn codegen` generates the types for the GraphQL schema.
-- `yarn build` compiles the code
+- `yarn build` compiles the subgraph and organizes the files in the `build` directory.
 - `yarn deploy` sends the compiled code to the Hosted Service to make it available for indexing and querying.

 Now if you visit your subgraph in your dashboard, you can click on the Logs and see it starting to scan the NEAR mainnet for logs emitted by the functions in the did.near contract.